-The School District of Elcho.is committed to fulfilling the intent of the Americans with Disabilities Act.
+The Elcho School District is committed to fulfilling the intent of the Americans with Disabilities Act.
 In the event the District is advised of a disability, it will analyze the disability and make reasonable employment and public service accommodations, which address the disability.
 Each referred disability will be handled case by case as per established guidelines.

-Any complaint regarding the interpretation or application of the School District of Elcho ADA Policy should be referred to:
+Any complaint regarding the interpretation or application of the Elcho School District ADA Policy should be referred to:

-District Administrator School District of Elcho P.O.
+Rachel Lemanczyk, District Administrator Elcho School District N11268 Antigo St. P.O.
 Box 800 Elcho, WI 54428 715.275.3226